Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

 (where $p$ here denotes the power-sum symmetric function) is a nonnegative linear combination of Schur functions, with the coefficients giving the multiplicities of the corresponding irreducible characters of~$S_n$.
 One may therefore suspect that $X_G$ is the image under~$\ch$ of the character of some naturally occurring representation of~$S_n$, but until recently, there was no candidate, even conjecturally, for such a representation.

 Meanwhile, independently and seemingly unrelatedly, De~Mari, Procesi, and Shayman~\cite{demari-procesi-shayman} inaugurated the study of \emph{Hessenberg varieties}.
-Let $\bm = (m_1, m_2, \ldots, m_{n-1})$ be a monotonically increasing sequence of positive integers satisfying $i\le m_i\le n$ for all~$i$, and let $s:\mathbb{C}^n \to \mathbb{C}^n$ be a linear transformation.
+Let $\bm = (m_1, m_2, \ldots, m_{n-1})$ be a weakly increasing sequence of positive integers satisfying $i\le m_i\le n$ for all~$i$, and let $s:\mathbb{C}^n \to \mathbb{C}^n$ be a linear transformation.
 The (type~A) Hessenberg variety $\sH(\bm,s)$ is defined by

 The geometry of a Hessenberg variety depends on the Jordan form of~$s$.
-If the Jordan blocks have distinct eigenvalues then we say that $\sH(\bm, s)$ is \emph{regular}, and if $s$ is diagonalizable then we say that $\sH(\bm, s)$ is \emph{semisimple}.
-Hessenberg varieties have many interesting properties, but of particular interest to us is that there is a representation, called the \emph{dot action}, of~$S_n$ on the cohomology of regular semisimple Hessenberg varieties.
-To the best of our knowledge, this dot action was first defined by Tymoczko, who asked for a complete description of it~\cite{tymoczko}; e.g., one can ask if there is a combinatorial formula for the multiplicities of the irreducible representations and/or for the character values.
+If the Jordan blocks have distinct eigenvalues then we say that $s$ is \emph{regular}, and, by extension, we also say that $\sH(\bm, s)$ is \emph{regular}.
+Similarly, if $s$ is diagonalizable then we say that $\sH(\bm, s)$ is \emph{semisimple}.
+We say that $s$ has \emph{Jordan type $\lambda$} if $\lambda$ is the partition of $n$ given by the sizes of the Jordan blocks on $s$.
+Hessenberg varieties have many interesting properties, but of particular interest to us is the fact that there is a representation, called the \emph{dot action}, of~$S_n$ on the cohomology of regular semisimple Hessenberg varieties.
+This dot action was first defined by Tymoczko, who asked for a complete description of it~\cite{tymoczko}; e.g., a combinatorial formula for the multiplicities of the irreducible representations and/or for the character values.